Overview Of Membrane Processes

 MF exploits symmetric and asymmetric filters all with a pore size that ranges between 0.05 and 10 microns in size.

 In some cases, the pore size of the membrane is small enough to prevent fat and high molecular weight (HMW) proteins.
-The dairy industry regularly uses MF to clarify cheese whey, de-fat and reduce the microbial load of milk (Merin, 1986).
+The dairy industry regularly uses microfiltration to clarify cheese whey, de-fat and reduce the microbial load of milk (Merin, 1986).

 Crossflow filtration is performed in practice in two different ways.
 There is mechanical agitation which relies on rotating shear filters or by pumping the suspension at high velocity through a filtering channel as in ‘flow-by systems’.
 The flow-by systems are most commonly applied in bioprocessing and use hollow-fibre, tube or plate and frame modules, similar to that found in ultrafiltration.